 An information meeting is usually held on the evening of departure from Bergen and includes details of safety onboard.
 There is an information folder in each cabin and safety procedures are illustrated on the back of your cabin door and in public areas.
 The Tour Leader on board will assist with general information and the shore excursion programme.

 Ports visited today: Florø, Måløy, Torvik, Ålesund, Molde.

 Your ship navigates the skerries and islands further north before reaching Ålesund.
 Marvel at the inspiring architecture in the Apotekergate and Kongensgate pedestrian precinct, perfect examples of the Art Nouveau style.
 Don’t miss out on the view from Mount Aksla but beware, there are 418 steps to the top!
 In the summer months, the next destination will be the spectacular UNE SCO-listed Geirangerfjord.
 En route to the end of this beautiful fjord you pass sheer, 800m cliffs and impressive waterfalls.

 In Autumn, you will explore the Hjørundfjord, amidst the majestic Sunnmøre Alps.
 Its seclusion and unspoiled natural landscape are what give this fjord its special character.

-Other Optional Excursions depending on the season: Geiranger with Trollstigen Pass, Art Nouveau Tour, Hiking in Hjørundfjord, Atlanterhavsparken Aquarium and Mount Aksla and the A Taste of Norway which visits the historic Hotel Union.
+Other Optional Excursions depending on the season and ship: Geiranger with Trollstigen Pass, Art Nouveau Tour, Hiking in Hjørundfjord, Atlanterhavsparken Aquarium and Mount Aksla and the A Taste of Norway which visits the historic Hotel Union.